NyxHexen/CI_MS1_THH/readme.md

 ---

-## Project Goals
+## 1. Project Goals
 [`Back To Top`](#table-of-contents)

-1. The goal of the web application is to increase brand awareness in order to promote it and it's events, increase sales, and grow the customer base further.
+The goal of the application is to increase brand awareness in order to promote it and it's events, increase sales, and grow the bar's customer base.
+The website should be intuitive and elicit a positive response from the visitors.
-2. Easy to understand sections with no walls of text.
-3. Links & buttons invite the customer to explore further.
-4. The website should elicit a positive response and make the customer excited to visit in person.

 ---